elkurto343/esp32-camera-rust/README.md

 The aim is to have the device take images of a garage door on-demand so I can remotely check if I forgot to close it.

 A central controller (todo) running on a separate single-board computer will be responsible for receiving requests from mobile devices and dispatching relevant commands to the microcontroller.

-The architecture is effectively:
+The aim is to communicate with the microcontroller directly via TCP.
+HTTP packet structure is unnecessary overhead.

-- Mobile App <-HTTP-> Central Controller (SBC) <-TCPIP-> ESP32+Camera
+- Mobile App <-HTTP-> Central Controller (SBC) <-TCP-> ESP32+Camera

 ### ESP32